Fairness via Independence: A (Conditional) Distance Covariance Framework: Additional Details about Numerical Results

 \section{Additional Details about Numerical Results}

 The experiments are conducted in a Linux environment using the PyTorch library, utilizing the computational capabilities of a NVIDIA A100 Tensor Core GPU.
 In the classification task, the cross-entropy loss function is employed.
 The batch size for tabular datasets is set to 1024, while for image datasets, it is set to 256.
-The initial learning rate for both cases is 0.1.
+The initial learning rate is 0.1 and the bandwidth is $h = (n \frac{r+2}{4})^{\frac{-1}{r+4}}$ for both cases.